Call Button

 Living with Vertigo BPPV

 A lot of the patients that we see will experience all of the symptoms of BPPV, but the results of their physical tests are unclear, or treatment isn’t as effective as expected.
 In these cases, it is likely that increased sensitivity in their brainstem is the true cause of their symptoms.
-The vestibular nerve will send ‘normal’ information to this hyper-sensitive brainstem that is interpreted as a threat, causing the patient to experience vertigo.
+The vestibular nerve will send ‘normal’ information to this hyper-sensitive brainstem that is interpreted as a threat, causing the patient to experience vertigo or other vestibular symptoms such as dizziness or unsteadiness.

 I’ve tried it all, is there anything else that can help my BPPV?